 Robertson Davies Collection

-Comprised of more than 5000 volumes, theatre prints and ephemera, this remarkable collection reflects Davies' deep interests in literature, literary criticism, art, music, theatre, theatre criticism, theatre biography and autobiography, film, drama, history and psychology.
+The Collection Comprised of more than 5000 volumes, theatre prints and ephemera, this remarkable collection reflects Davies's interests in literature, literary criticism, art, music, theatre, theatre criticism, theatre biography and autobiography, film, drama, history and psychology.
 Many of the volumes are annotated with handwritten notes inserted.
 Particular strengths are in 18th, 19th and 20th century theatre books and prompt copies.
-Many works are signed or first editions.
-The items will be shelved according to room order in which they were kept at Windhover, Davies’ country home in Caledon Hills.
+Any works are signed or first editions.
+The items will be shelved according to room order in which they were kept at Windhover, Davies' country home in Caledon Hills.